Eyongkevin/React-Code-Style-Guide/README.md

-# Adipster React Code Style Guide
+# React Code Style Guide

 As a team, we need to make sure our code is easy to read, understand, and modify.
 To achieve that, we put in place this guide which should be followed strictly.